Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 Products: SwitchBot

-Mini Robot Vacuum K10+ / K10+ Pro
+Mini Robot Vacuum K10+

-Using the Alexa Customer Skill, you can control your SwitchBot Mini Robot Vacuum K10+ / K10+ Pro vocally through Alexa.
-The Alexa Customer Skill for the SwitchBot Mini Robot Vacuum K10+ / K10+ Pro is a feature that offers specialized voice commands for enhanced voice control via Alexa.
-While the SwitchBot Mini Robot Vacuum K10+ / K10+ Pro initially offers only the default on/off command with Alexa, the Customer skill broadens this scope, enabling voice control for commands such as "pause", "resume cleaning", and "return to charging station".
+Using the Alexa Customer Skill, you can control your SwitchBot Mini Robot Vacuum K10+ vocally through Alexa.
+The Alexa Customer Skill for the SwitchBot Mini Robot Vacuum K10+ is a feature that offers specialized voice commands for enhanced voice control via Alexa.
+While the SwitchBot Mini Robot Vacuum K10+ initially offers only the default on/off command with Alexa, the Customer skill broadens this scope, enabling voice control for commands such as "pause", "resume cleaning", and "return to charging station".

 Prepare Before Use

-The SwitchBot Mini Robot Vacuum K10+ / K10+ Pro is already registered and connected to the network.
+The SwitchBot Mini Robot Vacuum K10+ is already registered and connected to the network.

 The device is already linked to Alexa.